PyCQA/bandit/docs/source/tests/any_other_function_with_shell_equals_true.rst

 Description
 -----------
-Th plugin test interrogates method calls for the presence of a keyword parameter `shell` equalling true.
+This plugin test interrogates method calls for the presence of a keyword parameter `shell` equalling true.
 It is related to detection of shell injection issues and is intended to catch custom wrappers to vulnerable methods that may have been created.

 Available Since
 ---------------